Cross-Border Legal Services

 The practice area of Hong Kong barristers - According to Legal Practitioners Ordinance (Cap.
 159), the legal profession in Hong Kong comprises barristers and solicitors.
 Not only do barristers represent and litigate on behalf of clients in courts, they are also legal experts who resolve legal disputes and delve deep into jurisprudential research.
 Apart from litigation, barristers also frequently partake in arbitration and mediation in different capacities, including legal representatives for clients, arbitrators and mediators etc. Moreover, barristers also provide clients with important legal opinion on issues including legal procedures, matters of substance and litigation strategies etc.

-Barristers in Hong Kong are independent legal practitioners - As of August 2016, there are around 1,380 barristers in Hong Kong, including 100 Senior Counsels, of which 80% are ethnic Chinese. .
+Barristers in Hong Kong are independent legal practitioners - As of January 2017, there are around 1,380 barristers in Hong Kong, including about 100 Senior Counsel, of which 80% are ethnic Chinese.
 In Hong Kong, each and every barrister is self-employed in order to ensure independence and impartiality while practicing.
 As such, the issue of conflict of interest does not usually arise while instructing barristers.
 Moreover, the self-employed nature of barristers also allows for flexibility in terms of the charging of fees.

 The strengths of Hong Kong barristers - If mainland businesses or individuals encounter any legal issues pertaining to Hong Kong law, barristers may directly advise them on such issues and provide legal opinion.
 Barristers can provide Mainland businesses with a series of legal services, especially in commercial disputes and international arbitration.
 Barristers are trained in common law and are thus well-versed in the Hong Kong legal system as well as other common law jurisdictions around the world.
 Barristers in Hong Kong and lawyers in China together can form a team that is familiar with the laws of both areas, and as such, it can be said that Hong Kong barristers and mainland lawyers are aptly complementary to each other.